wpengine/headless-docs/guides/getting-started/deploy-app/README.md

 ## Deploy Your App

-At this point, you can decide to deploy via the CLI or the User Portal:
+At this point, you can decide to deploy via the [User Portal](https://my.wpengine.com) or the CLI:

 - [Deploy via the User Portal](/guides/getting-started/deploy-app/portal)
 - [Deploy via the CLI](/guides/getting-started/deploy-app/cli)